pschulam/pschulam.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm currently an applied scientist at <a href='https://www.amazon.science/'>Amazon Alexa AI</a> in Manhattan Beach, CA. I have broad interests in machine learning, statistics, and software, but I especially enjoy working on ways to make systems machine learning systems more reliable.
+I'm currently an applied scientist at <a href='https://www.amazon.science/'>Amazon Alexa AI</a> in Manhattan Beach, CA. I have broad interests in machine learning, statistics, and software, but I especially enjoy working on ways to make machine learning systems more reliable.

 I did my PhD in the computer science department at Johns Hopkins University, my masters at CMU, and my undergrad at Princeton.
 You can find an up-to-date list of my publications on my <a href='https://scholar.google.com/citations?user=GSnIrqwAAAAJ&hl=en'>Google Scholar profile<a>.